 Great Food, Great View

-The Barefoot Beach Club, located between the Legacy By The Sea hotel and the Beachbreak By The Sea hotel, is serving up seafood, sandwiches, surf and sunshine daily from its open-air deck… See More
+The Barefoot Hideaway Grill, located between the Legacy By The Sea hotel and the Beachbreak By The Sea hotel, is serving up seafood, sandwiches, surf and sunshine daily from its open-air deck… See More

 Sorry, no new specials

 About Panama City Beach